statichunt/statichunt/content/tools/tina.md

 title: Tina CMS
 website: https://tina.io/
 date: 2023-01-31T00:00:00.000Z
-description: Build contextual editing into your site with Tina CMS
+description: Tina CMS allows users to build contextual editing into your site.
+It is a Git-based CMS.
+Tina CMS also offers an easy editing experience.
 category:
   - CMS
 license: "Apache License 2.0"